-The school district has a legal responsibility to identify and provide the type of assessment, educational plan, and services or supports that your child’s IEP team determines are necessary to help your child with her behavior in school.
+The school district has a legal responsibility to identify and provide the type of assessment, educational plan, and services or supports that your child’s IEP team determines are necessary to help your child with their behavior in school.
 These services and supports are provided so your child can benefit from education and not have to move to a more restrictive setting, such as a special day class or day treatment program.

 If your child’s school agrees that your child has behavior needs and the IEP does not include supports or strategies to address the behavior and/or does not state goals related to your child’s behavior, the school may be denying your child a free, appropriate, public education (FAPE).
 You could consider filing a compliance complaint with the California Department of Education (CDE).
 However, you may also consider filing a due process hearing request.
 See Chapter 6, Information on Due Process/Compliance Procedures.